ekartashov/lib_msg.sh/docs/API_REFERENCE.md

 ### `lib_msg_prompt_yn`

-Displays a yes/no prompt and returns "true" or "false".
+Displays a yes/no prompt and returns a shell exit code.

 **Usage:**
 ```sh